FMallon/Shortcuttr/README.md

 Go to your desired directory where you wish to keep the Program Folder and copy paste this line:
   - git clone https://github.com/FMallon/Shortcuttr && sudo chown "$(whoami):$(whoami)" ./Shortcuttr/Installation/install.sh && sudo chmod 755 ./Shortcuttr/Installation/install.sh && . ./Shortcuttr/Installation/install.sh

-Kepp an eye on the output to make sure everything installed correctly!
+Keep an eye on the output to make sure everything installed correctly!

 If the 'sc' command doesn't work, check your .bashrc/.zshrc files to make sure the alias has been set at the bottom, if not, set manually
   - alias sc='Set/Your/Directory/Main/directoryShortcut.sh'